 Lead sampling at K-12 schools in California

 Lead sampling in schools in Orange County does not fall under the jurisdiction of the Orange County Water District (OCWD; the District).
 OCWD is a groundwater supplier, not a community water system and does not distribute or serve potable water to schools.
-While OCWD monitors for lead at drinking water wells throughout the groundwater basin on a required frequency of every 3 years, the lead sampling in schools requirement will be administered by community water systems, such as the city water utility departments or water districts.
+While OCWD monitors for lead at drinking water wells throughout the groundwater basin on a required frequency of every three years, the lead sampling in schools requirement will be administered by community water systems, such as the city water utility departments or water districts.

 State Water Resources Control Board - Extensive information about lead testing in California schools and contact information